 They may be able to eliminate common medical conditions and set your mind at ease.

+To answer the question why is my hair falling out, we need to examine it from different aspects.
 Here are five common medical conditions causing hair loss:

 Diabetes may lead to hair loss in multiple ways.

 Blood vessels and tissue can become damaged due to unchecked blood sugar levels, ultimately affecting the body’s ability to grow hair.

 But secondary medical conditions arising from diabetes may be to blame, too.

 For example, thyroid issues and alopecia areata are known to inhibit healthy hair growth.

 Lupus is an autoimmune disease, in which the immune system attacks the patient’s own organs and tissue.

 Numerous parts of the body will be affected by systemic inflammation, including the skin, joints, kidneys, major organs, and blood cells.

 This condition can cause hair loss in two ways.